maomincoding/mettle-examples/README.md

-# strve-examples
+# mettle-examples

-These are some examples about strve.js.
+These are some examples about mettle.js.